dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 ### Everything is Bits

-**All information in a computer system, regardless of its source, type, or use, is represented as a sequence of bits**.
+**All information in a computer system, regardless of its source, type, or use is represented as a sequence of bits**.

 Numbers, text strings, program instructions, images, audio, video, web pages, spreadsheets, databases, and every other kind of information used by any computer program must ultimately be encoded as a sequence of bits.